gutfeeling/djangohero/README.md

 ### Requirements

 You should have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and Git installed for this to work.
-You need to logged into Heroku at the time of running djangohero.
+You need to logged into Heroku at the time of running `djangohero`.
 You can login to Heroku by using the following command.

 ```
 heroku login